 This web page shows only a small excerpt of our Braysfard research.
-Another 79 words (6 lines of text) covering the years 1060 and 1450 are included under the topic Early Braysfard History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1060, 1450, 1660 and 1678 are included under the topic Early Braysfard History in all our PDF Extended History products and printed products wherever possible.

 Braysfard Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Braysfard has been recorded under many different variations, including Braylsford, Braylford, Brayleford, Brailsford, Braylesford, Brawlford, Brawford, Brelisford, Brellisford and many more.

 Early Notables of the Braysfard family (pre 1700)

 More information is included under the topic Early Braysfard Notables in all our PDF Extended History products and printed products wherever possible.